moj-analytical-services/rpackage_training/README.md

 Generally, there are few differences between the normal R code that you write, and the format of code inside a package.
 The most important consideration is how you reference functions that you are using from other packages.

-Normally when you use a function from another package, you will generally call that package in a library call, and then reference the function directly e.g.
+Normally when you use a function from another package, you might call that package in a library call, and then reference the function directly e.g.

         library(dplyr)

         data %>% filter(Year == 2020)

-You can't do this from inside a package as it will affect the package availability across someone else's version of R!
-Instead you need to call each function specifically using a double colon e.g.
+You can't do this from inside a package as it will affect the package availability across someone else's version of R. Instead you need to call each function specifically using a double colon e.g.

         data %>% dplyr::filter(Year == 2020)